Letters from Eric Roland Cotterill to his Mother, 1915 - Part 5

 What I have written of our future operation is just what

 the colonel has told my officer.
-You should know long before thus reaches you what is home and but it will cheer
+You should know long

 you to know, that I am setting out in perfect condition

-& feel as cheerful & chirpy as a cricket.
+& feel as cheerful & chirpy as a cricket

 worried or pessimistic.
 I enlisted to assist in the accomplishment